projectblacklight/arclight/README.md

 ## Development

 ArcLight requires Solr to be running.
 For development you can start this using `solr_wrapper` or you may choose to use Docker.
-Start Solr using Docker by doing `docker compose solr up`.
+Start Solr using Docker by doing `docker compose up solr`.

 ### Run the test suite